gabotronix/underpass-docs/shadowsocks.md

 #### Connecting to the Shadowsocks Server

-The Shadowsocks icon will reside in the system tray on Windows 10.
+The Shadowsocks icon resides in the system tray on Windows 10.
 Simply open the tray and right click on the Shadowsocks icon.
 From the context menu, go to `System Proxy`and click on `Global`.

 ![shadowsocks_client_global](https://user-images.githubusercontent.com/9207205/94197690-b6be1600-fee8-11ea-9515-a00336b0038f.png)